markleysales/MarkleySales/README.md

 </sup>
 <div>
   <h5>
-    Follow me on Instagram and LinkedIn! 🔔 Where I post news, trivia, articles
+    Follow me on Instagram! 🔔 Where I post news, trivia and
     <br>
-    and educational content from all over the tech and geek world! 💻
+    educational content from all over the tech and geek world!
   </h5>
 </div>
 <div>